-(Hebrews 7:19) (for the law made nothing perfect); but on the other hand, a better hope is introduced, through which we draw near to God.
+(Hebrews 7:19) (for the Law made nothing perfect), and on the other hand there is a bringing in of a better hope, through which we draw near to God.

 The law of God cannot make anyone perfect, and it was never intended to make people morally perfect.
 The first time we break God's law, we become morally imperfect.
 We can try to obey the law of God in the days ahead, but that will not make us morally perfect: we remain former lawbreakers even though we are trying to do better.
 Paul wrote that the law of love, God's law, or the moral law, is good so we need to obey the moral law and love God and others, but our better hope is in Jesus Christ and the Holy Spirit to help us obey and love God and others rightly rather than placing our hope in ourselves or some other self-improvement method.
 Because Jesus Christ died for our sins, leading to our just and merciful forgiveness by God, we can draw near to God with confidence and know God will help us.
 Because Jesus has cleansed us from sin, He could send us the Holy Spirit to live within us to guide us and empower us to obey God's law.